ElektraInitiative/libelektra/src/plugins/newtype/README.md

 ```

 The above line defines that the array of allowed boolean pairs. `booleans=#1` defines the last element of the array as `#1`.
 For each
 element `#` the keys `boolean/#/true` and `boolean/#/false` define the true and false value respectively.
-True value are normalized to `1`,
+True values are normalized to `1`,
 false values to `0`.

-Even though we didn't specify them the values `1` and `0` are still accepted, because normalized values are always okay to use.
+Even though we didn't specify them the values `1` and `0` are still accepted.
+The normalized values are always okay to use.
 If no
 configuration is given, the allowed values default to `1`, `yes`, `on`, `true`, `enabled` and `enable` as true values and `0`, `no`, `off`,
 `false`, `disabled` and `disable` as false values.